-The CREA project promotes strategies to strengthen and improve the sustainability, competitiveness, innovation and integration in the European market of 38 SMEs and 25 farmer organisations, while ensuring fair employment and decent work with inclusive practices for vulnerable groups.
-CREA is led by Rikolto, in partnership with Asociación Nacional de Fabricantes de Alimentos y Bebidas (ANFAB), Cooperación al Desarrollo de Países Emergentes (COSPE), Escuela Superior Plitécnica del Litoral (ESPOL) and KU Leuven.
-This project is fundedby the European Union.
+The CREA project promotes strategies to strengthen and improve the sustainability, competitiveness, innovation and integration in the European market of 33 SMEs and 24 farmer organisations, while ensuring fair employment and decent work with inclusive practices for vulnerable groups.
+CREA is led by Rikolto, in partnership with Asociación Nacional de Fabricantes de Alimentos y Bebidas (ANFAB), Cooperación al Desarrollo de Países Emergentes (COSPE), Escuela Superior Politécnica del Litoral (ESPOL) and KU Leuven.
+This project is funded by the European Union.

 In Europe, there is currently a trend indicating that consumers prefer environmentally and socially sustainable food which guarantees fair prices and inclusive models.
 This preference represents an opportunity for the Ecuadorian agri-food sector in a potential market of approximately 500 million inhabitants in 27 countries.

-The initiative addresses the challenge of linking Ecuadorian supply and European demand for sustainable products, improving competitiveness in the agri-food sector and generating opportunities and the inclusion of the vulnerable population.
+The initiative addresses the challenge of linking Ecuadorian supply and European demand for sustainable products, improving competitiveness and sustainability in the agri-food sector and generating opportunities and inclusion of the vulnerable population.

-“We seek to foster an inclusive and resilient agri-food sector in the face of increasingly pressing crises, and together with our partners, the support of the EU and public and private entities, we will facilitate access to the European market for sustainable products.”
+“We seek to foster an inclusive and resilient agri-food sector in the face of increasingly pressing crises.
+Together with our partners, the support of the EU and public and private entities, we will facilitate access to the European market for sustainable products.”

 If you are an importer, distributor, supermarket, retailer or industry in the EU we offer our services for free!

-The CREA project promotes raw materials and value-added products from 8 chains: avocado, cocoa, coffee, banana, plantain, soursop, guayusa and quinoa.
+The CREA project promotes the export of raw materials and value-added products from 8 food chains: avocado, cocoa, coffee, banana, plantain, soursop, guayusa and quinoa.
 This selection was made in line with the current trade agreement with the EU and the trends related to the Green Deal.
 Explore the products.

 Innovation, sustainability, research and inclusion are the key components of the CREA project.